CambridgeUniversityPress/Stellar-Structure-and-Evolution/Chapter10/README.md

   <dd>nonRot_##Msun.csv - non-rotating stars, ## = (3,10,30) M<sub>sun</sub>
   <dd>rot_##Msun.csv - rotating stars, ## = (3,10,30) M<sub>sun</sub>
 </dl>
-The `RotationalMixing_All.csv` file merges the 6 files above into one, but is not used by the notebook.
+The `RotationalMixing_All.csv` file merges the 6 files above into one, but is not used by the Jupyter notebook.

 ### Figure 10.7 - flux variation in the Sun and Sun-like Kepler stars